karansunchanakota/trucker/README.md

-This is readme for the trucker project.
+This is readme file for the trucker project.

+This is Fleet management IoT api.